-The Foundation is separate and distinct from the University of Alaska and is governed by its own Board of Trustees.
+The Foundation is separate and distinct from the University of Alaska and is governed by its own Board of Directors.
 These volunteers are composed of prominent Alaskans and includes the University President, two members of the Board of Regents and the Chancellors from each campus.

 The Board of Regents of the University of Alaska has recognized the University of Alaska Foundation as the entity to manage private gifts made to support all campuses of the University of Alaska system.

 The Foundation is a well established non-profit in Alaska with more than 30 years of experience in the management of funds to support the University of Alaska.
 The Foundation's operations are funded by a one-time Administrative Fee of 5% on non-endowed gifts and 1% on endowed gifts to the UA Foundation and an annual Administrative Fee (1%) on endowed funds.

 The Foundation has experience with the acceptance, valuation and management of such diverse donations as developed and undeveloped real estate (raw land and office buildings, single family residences and condominiums), stocks, bonds, and a large variety of tangible personal property gifts, including gifts of raw gold, collections of Ivory, fine art pieces, copyrights, musical instruments, etc.